What Is a Panic Disorder with Agoraphobia?

 - rarely leaving home

-you have frequent and unexpected panic attacks
+- you frequently have unexpected panic attacks

 - your panic attacks are not caused by alcohol or drugs, another illness, or another psychological disorder